-White-footed ants are a very small species of nuisance ant.
+White-footed ants are a small species of nuisance ant.
 Adults only grow to about 1/8th of an inch in length.
-Their bodies are dark brown to black in color.
+Their bodies are dark brown to black.
 They received their name from their distinctive whitish-yellow feet.
 These ants are commonly identified by their large colony size.
 A single white-footed ant colony can have 3 million members.

 What Attracts White-Footed Ants?

 White-footed ants like to live and nest outside in leaf piles, mulch, and garden areas.
-Their nesting spots are usually located near homes and other structures.
-The ants' small size allows them to easily move inside structures through the tiniest of cracks and crevices while foraging for food.
-Once inside they feed on any sweets, proteins, and water sources they can find.
+Their nesting spots are usually located near Jacksonville homes and other structures.
+The ants' small size allows them to quickly move inside structures through the tiniest of cracks and crevices while foraging for food.
+Once inside, they feed on any sweets, proteins, and water sources they can find.
 White-footed ants may create a satellite nest behind wall voids or underneath floors.
-They may also travel back and forth from their outdoor nest into your home each day searching for food.
+They may also travel back and forth from their outdoor nest into your home each day, searching for food.

 Are White-Footed Ants Dangerous?

 White-footed ants are not a dangerous species of ant.
 These ants are considered a nuisance pest.
-Their extremely large colony size makes this species especially difficult to control.
-To prevent these ants from overtaking your yard and home and contaminating food sources, it is important to seek professional help.
-Professionals can successfully get rid of the entire colony quickly and completely.
+Their huge colony size makes this species especially difficult to control.
+To prevent these ants from overtaking your yard and home and contaminating food sources, it is vital to seek professional help.
+Professionals can successfully get rid of the entire colony wholly and quickly.